 If you are trying to conceive, it is safe to assume you want to create the healthiest possible baby, right?

-While eating organic, fresh, unprocessed food is absolutely vital towards this end as well as to dramatically improve your health and fertility, in our modern day lifestyle this strategy alone is often not enough.
+While eating organic, fresh, unprocessed food is absolutely vital for access food nutrients and plant nutrients, which can dramatically improve your health and fertility, in our modern day lifestyle this strategy alone is often not enough.
 Particularly if you are hoping to produce fast and optimal results in the area of reproduction.

 The egg released at each cycle during ovulation and the forming sperm are particularly vulnerable to damage in the 120 days leading up to a conception attempt.
 The best possible environment during this development is an ideal contribution towards optimum fertility and your child’s health in the future.